vpio/Muver/README.md

 >This application was the winning application for Wyncode's Pitch Night on October 18th, 2018.

-The entire application was created within two weeks.

 ## Features
 * **Interactive maps** where you can find and search for people who need help moving.
 * **Live chat** capabilities to communicate with other users.